mr-robertamoah/alx-low_level_programming/0x0E-structures_typedef/README.md

-# Malloc And Free
+# Structures and Typedef

 This directory contains tasks that contains the concepts and use of the following:
-- malloc
+- struct
-- free
+- typedef